 - a.
-The applicant is requesting conceptual approval to construct a one story, single family residential structure on the vacant lot at 119 Buford, located within the Dignowity Hill Historic District. - b.
+The applicant is requesting a Certificate of Appropriateness for approval to construct a one story, single family residential structure at 143 Sexauer, located within the Mission Historic District. - b.
 SETBACKS & ORIENTATION According to the Guidelines for New Construction, the front facades of new buildings are to align with front facades of adjacent buildings where a consistent setback has been established along the street frontage.
 Additionally, the orientation of new construction should be consistent with the historic example found on the block.
-Per the application documents, the applicant has proposed a setback of eight (8) feet front the front property line.
-The historic structures adjacent to the proposed new construction feature setbacks of approximately 15 feet.
-The applicant should propose a setback that is greater than the neighboring structures as well as those found on the north side of Buford Alley.
+The applicant has noted a setback of forty (40) feet from the property line.
+Setbacks of existing, historic structures on this block range from approximately ten to twenty feet.
+Staff finds that a setback that is greater than those of the historic structures on the block to be appropriate.
 To ensure that the proposed new construction is not built forward of the existing structures, staff finds that a site plan that includes the setbacks of adjacent structures should be submitted.